grantcolley/react-notes/README.md

 #### Type Inference
 JavaScript - No type inference; types are only known at runtime.
 \
-TypeScript- Uses type inference to deduce variable types even when not explicitly declared.
+TypeScript - Uses type inference to deduce variable types even when not explicitly declared.
 ```TS
 // TypeScript
 let message = "Hi"; // inferred as string